Below are a few of the most frequently asked questions I hear. If these don't answer your questions, please let me know!

 Who do Music Therapists work with?

 Professional music therapists work with a wide variety of people in a wide variety of settings.
 Below is a list of some of the areas in which music therapists work.
-Please contact us for more information for you or your loved one's specific situation and how we may be able to help.
+Please contact me for more information for you or your loved one's specific situation and how I may be able to help.

 Correctional & Forensic Settings